-- Data compilation and creation of a stratigraphic column (Figure 1) - Fault modelling including the creation of a fault network and fault blocks (Figure 2) - Modelling the horizons (Table 1) - Creation of the geological grids 3D meshes (Figure 4)
+- Data compilation and creation of a stratigraphic column (Figure 2) - Fault modelling including the creation of a fault network and fault blocks (Figure 3) - Modelling the horizons (Table 1) - Creation of the geological grids 3D meshes (Figure 7)

-The model was then checked (Table 2), amended, and exported in various formats (Table 3).
+The model was then checked (see Section 8), amended, and exported in various formats (

+Table 4).
 Outside of the SnS workflow, manual techniques have been used to model manmade features such as mine workings, shafts, and underground roadways.
-The mined workings were modelled by creating triangulated surfaces (Tsurfs) from the model's geological horizons of the coal seams and

-'stencilling' out the mine abandonment plan extents using the GIS shape files of the mine workings.
+The mine workings were modelled by creating triangulated surfaces (Tsurfs) from the modelled coal seam horizons and 'stencilling' out the mine abandonment plan extents that have been captured in GIS shapefile format.